NathanDunning/Visualising-Transport-Networks/M1_Requirements/project_requirement.md

 * User terminal displays the results to the user.

 ##### User:
 User will be the primary actor to interact with the application through user interface.
 The query to process will be formed based on the input provided by the user.
-User is not required to sign-up as the application design does not support login functionalities.

 ##### User terminal:
 User terminal is an interface that connects user to the back-end application.
 It gathers all the required inputs from the user and interacts with vehicle and location to cross-check the validity of the input.